British Iron Age: Archaeological evidence

 Attempts to understand the human behaviour of the period have traditionally focused on the geographic position of the islands and their landscape, along with the channels of influence coming from Continental Europe.
+Room 50 at the British Museum contains many of the best exhibits and is the source for the currently accepted interpretations of this period.

 During the later Bronze Age, there are indications of new ideas influencing land use and settlement.
 Extensive field systems, now called Celtic fields, were being set out, and settlements were becoming more permanent and focused on better exploitation of the land.
 The central organisation to undertake that had been present since the Neolithic period but became targeted at economic and social goals, such as taming the landscape, rather than the building of large ceremonial structures like Stonehenge.
 Long ditches, some many miles in length, were dug with enclosures placed at their ends.
 Those are thought to indicate territorial borders and a desire to increase control over wide areas.

 By the 8th century BC, there is increasing evidence of Great Britain becoming closely tied to Continental Europe, especially in Southern and Eastern Britain.
 New weapon types appeared with clear parallels to those on the Continent, such as the Carp's tongue sword, complex examples of which are found all over Atlantic Europe.
 Phoenician traders probably began visiting Great Britain in search of minerals around this time and brought with them goods from the Mediterranean.
 At the same time, Northern European artefact types reached Eastern Great Britain in large quantities from across the North Sea.